azizyahyaoui/Js-Review/JsReviewCourse.md

 In JavaScript, classes are a way to define objects and handle inheritance, introduced in ES6 (ECMAScript 2015).
 They provide a clearer and more concise syntax for creating and managing objects and are often used to model real-world entities.

-JavaScript classes are syntactical sugar over the existing prototype-based inheritance.
+JavaScript classes are syntactic sugar over the existing prototype-based inheritance.
 They don't introduce a new object-oriented inheritance model; they just provide a more familiar and convenient syntax.

 #### Defining a Class